dg CLI

 Commands:

-- component-type
+- build-artifacts

 Scaffold of a custom Dagster component type.